camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/process-applications.md

 Some configuration can be done via Spring Boot configuration parameters.
 Check [the list of currently available parameters]({{<relref "user-guide/spring-boot-integration/configuration.md#camunda-bpm-application">}}).

-## Using deployment callbacks
+## Using Deployment Callbacks

-As when using `@EnableProcessApplication` we don't extend `ProcessApplication` class, we can't use `@PostDeploy` and `@PreUndeploy` method annotations.
+As when using `@EnableProcessApplication` we don't extend the `ProcessApplication` class, we can't use `@PostDeploy` and `@PreUndeploy` method annotations.
 Instead these callbacks are provided via Spring event publishing mechanism.
 So you can use the following event listeners:

 ```java
 @EventListener